COVID19 Rescheduling Policy: Book With Confidence! No Penalty For Rescheduling As Many Times As Necessary

 Our tours are always small—no more than 8 people per group—so you can enjoy a truly intimate journey through one of Paris’s most exciting neighborhoods.
 Your tour will start by the Moulin Rouge, and as you wind your way up the cobbled streets, one of our passionate guides will describe the origins and artistic inhabitants of the area.
 You’ll visit the homes of painters like Van Gogh and Picasso, learn about France’s disco queen Dalida, see the cafe where the movie Amélie was filmed and admire the wares of the many artists working here today.
 At the top of the hill, you’ll explore the gleaming white Sacré Coeur Basilica and take in the breathtaking view of the city.
 Join us for an evening tour if you’d like to watch the sunset (depending on the season)!

 Moulin Rouge, where the cancan was invented

-Sacré Coeur Cathedral (with time to go inside), best view of the city
+Sacré Coeur Basilica (with time to go inside), best view of the city

 Place Dalida, the disco queen of France